-$$AP_0 + P_0 A^T - P_0 C^T R_0^{-1} C P_0 + Q_0 = 0 (13.8)$$
+$$AP_0 + P_0 A^T - P_0 C^T R_0^{-1} C P_0 + Q_0 = 0 (12.8)$$

-Since the spectral density of the process and measurement noise in a system is typically unknown, designers frequently treat $Q_0$ and $R_0$ as additional design parameters that can be manipulated.
+Since the spectral density of the process and measurement noise in a system is typically unknown, designers frequently treat Q_0 and R_0 as additional design parameters that can be manipulated.
 The bandwidth of the open-loop system frequency response can be controlled using these matrices.
 This can allow reduction of the susceptibility of the controlled system to noise at higher frequencies.

-13.4 Ćuk Converter with LQG Compensator
+12.4 Ćuk Converter with LQG Compensator

-The unit step response of the Ćuk converter controlled by a LQG compensator is shown in Figure 13.4.

-Figure 13.4: Unit step disturbance response of Ćuk converter controlled by LQG compensator.

-A comparison of the loop gains of the LQR and LQG controlled systems is shown in Figure 13.5, where the loop is broken at the control input d.
-Loss of gain and phase margins has clearly occurred, and the negative gain margin indicates that the system will no longer be closed-loop stable.
+The unit step response of the Čuk converter controlled by a LQG compensator is shown in Figure 12.4.
+A comparison of the loop gains of the LQR and LQG controlled systems is shown in Figure 12.5, where the loop is broken at the control input d.
+Loss of gain and phase margins has clearly occurred.
+Figure 12.6 shows the control effort produced by the LQG controller.
+Minimal discussion is given to this design as it requires the improvements described in the next section.

-Figure 13.5: Loop gain of Ćuk converter controlled by LQR vs. LQG.
+Figure 12.4: Unit step disturbance response of Ćuk converter controlled by LQG compensator.